Skip to Main Content

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 Please make an appointment with your vet for an accurate diagnosis of your pet's condition.

 Is your cat showing signs of cataracts?
-Contact Our Newtown Vets to have your kitty cared for.
+Contact our Newtown vets to have your kitty cared for.

 New Patients Welcome